If you think someone you know is being bullied or harassed there are lots of ways in which you can help them.

 · Equality, Diversity and Inclusion- Our Equality & Diversity Lead provides advice, support and guidance on equality, diversity and inclusion related issues to students and staff.
 Contact Caroline at report&support@glasgowclyde.ac.uk

-· The Student Advice centres on each campus are Police Scotland Third party hate crime reporting centres Hate crime - Police Scotland
+· Student Info & Welfare Centres on each campus are Police Scotland Third party hate crime reporting centres Hate crime - Police Scotland

 Other sources of support